-If, after the Phase 2 appeal workshop/meeting, an applicant is not offered a place or a place with the special conditions referred to in the Further Guidelines of the Admission Policy, an appeal under the Final appeal stage of the appeals process may be made.
+If, after the Phase 2 appeal workshop/meeting, an applicant is not offered a place or a place with the special conditions referred to in the Further Guidelines of the Admission Policy, an appeal under the Final appeal stage of the appeals process may be made (the link will be available on your Application Account).

-A Final Appeal may only be made on the grounds that the school has not followed its own admissions procedure.
+A Final Appeal may only be made on the grounds that the School has not followed its own admissions procedure.
 This is referred to as the "Permitted Grounds".

 Any appeal not made on Permitted Grounds will not be allowed to proceed.
-It is therefore very important that the form requesting a Final appeal must state clearly how the school has not followed its own procedure in reaching a decision not to admit an applicant.
+It is therefore very important that the form requesting a Final Appeal must state clearly how the School has not followed its own procedure in reaching a decision not to admit an applicant.